Recording Norfolk's Wildlife

 - Scientific studies (e.g. on global warming)

-- Red Data Books (not yet published for Norfolk but under consideration)
+- Red Data Books (not yet published for Norfolk but in progress)

 - Environmental Impact Studies – required for almost any development

 - Development of action plans to protect vulnerable and endangered species.

 What happens to the records?

 For most groups of organisms there is someone in the county who acts as a County Recorder who should:

 - Store records for their ‘group’ on a database

 - Validate records (by following up anything clearly doubtful if possible)

 - Pass records on to the Norfolk Biodiversity Information Service and to appropriate national schemes and databases.